EuNicolasCastro/EuNicolasCastro/README.md

 👋 Hi, I’m @EuNicolasCastro
-👀 I’m in love with FrontEnd and Data Science
+👀 I’m in love with FrontEnd and UX Design
-🌱 I'm always learning, in this time, I'm in JS.
+🌱 I'm always learning, in this time, I'm in Javascript.
 💞️ I’m looking to collaborate on studies and new cowork experiences.

 <!---